pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 This document is provided as-is, without warranty or liability.

+This document is a draft, informal, test, work in progress.

+- last updated  October 4, 2021, pjalajas.

 This document is intended to be used by very large (databases on the order of 1 TB) enterprise Black Duck customers to help their Black Duck upgrades go smoothly.

 This document is only for on-premise installations; hosted/SaaS Black Duck instances are upgraded by Black Duck SaaS team.

-This document is a Draft, informal, test, work in progress.

-- last updated  October 1, 2021, pjalajas.
-- Contact Pete Jalajas pjalajas@synopsys.com with any questions, suggestions, or corrections.
+Use github Issues and Discussions and Pull Requests for any corrections or suggestions you may have.

 TODO:  search this document for "TODO" and __________ and consider them.